-Family of the 79-year-old woman killed by an alleged meth user said she had dedicated her life to helping addicts become sober.
+Family of the 79-year-old woman killed by an alleged meth user said she had dedicated her life to helping drug and alcohol addicts become sober.

 Gerri Tomitz was killed last week when a 22-year-old driving a U-Haul truck hit her in a Walmart parking lot and tried to leave the scene, according to police.